 Renowned for its pizza, family run Saporitalia is a cute, popular, family-run neighbourhood Italian with giant wood-fired ovens, rustic interiors, and classic flavours.
 Menu staples other than pizza include anti-pasti, Gnocchi and Calzone.
 Most pasta dishes are between £13.95–£16.95.

 If you’re going during the week you should be able to take advantage of an easy walk-in, but if you’re after a weekend evening bite be sure to book ahead.

 Party at Notting Hill Carnival (August Bank Holiday Weekend)

 Every August Bank Holiday weekend, the biggest show in town (that’s London town, folks) is Notting Hill Carnival aka Carnival.
 It’s the biggest street party in Europe, so it’s worth planning ahead to deal with the crowds.
 Lucky for you, we wrote a whole guide to Notting Hill Carnival.
 From how to get there, taking kids and planning your outfit, we’ve got you covered.
-Expect parades, lots of Caribbean food, cold drinks, sound systems, rum and flamboyant costumes.
+Expect parades, steel bands, lots of Caribbean food, cold drinks, sound systems, rum and flamboyant costumes.

 Afternoon tea at the Park Grand, Lancaster Gate